dankamongmen/notcurses/USAGE.md

 // -1 if the tablet cannot be found. int ncreel_del(struct ncreel* pr, struct nctablet* t);

-// Delete the active tablet.
-Returns -1 if there are no tablets. int ncreel_del_focused(struct ncreel* pr);

 // Redraw the ncreel in its entirety. int ncreel_redraw(struct ncreel* pr);